David A Steinberg Family Foundation

 How does David A Steinberg Family Foundation spend its money?

 David A Steinberg Family Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to David A Steinberg Family Foundation tax-deductible?